acl-dev/acl/README.md

 The unified database interface in Acl is designed to easily and safely operate thease well-known open source databases such as Mysql, Postgresq and SQLite.
 The SQL codec is designed to escape the charactors to avoid the DB SQL attacks.
 When users use Acl to write database applications, Acl will dynamically load the dynamic libraries of Mysql, Postgresql or SQLite.
 The advantage of dynamic loading is that users who don't need the database functionality don't care about it at all.

 # 3. Platform support and compilation
+## 3.1.
+Compile on different platforms
 Acl project currently supports Linux, Windows, MacOS, FreeBSD, Solaris, Android, IOS.
 - Linux/UNIX: The compiler is gcc, enter the lib_acl/lib_protocol/lib_acl_cpp directory directly in the terminal command line mode, run the make command.
 - Windows: Can be compiled with VS2003/VS2008/VS2010/VS2012/VS2013/VS2015/VS2019.
 (If you need to compile with VS6/VS2005, you can refer to the compilation conditions of VS2003).
 - MacOS: Compiled with xcode.
 - Support for CMake cross-platform compilation

+## 3.2.
+Precautions when compiling on Windows
 There are a few things to keep in mind when using dynamic libraries in a WIN32 environment:
 - When using the dynamic library of lib_acl, it needs to be predefined in the user's project: ACL_DLL;
 - When using the HTTP library or ICMP library in the lib_protocol dynamic library, you need to predefine HTTP_DLL or ICMP_DLL in the project;
 - When using the dynamic library of lib_acl_cpp, you need to predefine ACL_CPP_DLL in the project.
 If you use the VC2003 compiler environment, you need to predefine VC2003.
 - When using the dynamic library of lib_dict, you need to predefine DICT_DLL in the project;
 - When using a dynamic library of lib_tls, you need to predefine TLS_DLL in your project.
-- Detailed compilation process, see: [compilation and use of acl library] (BUILD.md)
+- Detailed compilation process, see: [Compilation and use of acl library](BUILD.md)

 # 4. More about
 ## 4.1.
 Samples